 In Music, the children will be exploring different sounds and instruments.

-Relating to our topic of the Great Fire of London, the children will be making rock buns.
+Relating to our topic of The Home Front, the children will be preparing food using rations people would have used in the war.
 The children will have the opportunity to apply their weighing and measuring skills when cooking.

 Please remember this is only a brief outline of what your child will be learning about this term.
-We look forward to a fantastic year with your child.
+We look forward to a fantastic term with your child!

 - Friday Fun-day!
 January 31, 2020

 - Liturgy of the Word January 24, 2020

 - St Joseph’s The Musical!
 October 18, 2019